Skip to content

 curl -sSf http://YOUR_HOST/entry/SHORT_ID | bash

-Or the bootstrap flow (asks for username):
+Or use the bootstrap flow (user enters their username):

 bash